ramenengine/afkit/README.md

 ## Getting Started

-If you downloaded a release, put it in your project folder and rename the folder to just `afkit`.
+If you downloaded a release, put it in your project folder.

 Make copies of kitconfig.f _and allegro5.cfg_, removing the underscores.